takezoj/landed-legal/privacy-policy.md

 ## 6. Your choices

-- You can disconnect Gmail access at any time [FILL IN if/when a disconnect button is added — as of this writing, deleting your account is the way to fully revoke it].
+- As of this writing, deleting your account (see above) is the way to fully revoke Landed's Gmail access — there isn't yet a way to disconnect Gmail on its own while keeping the rest of your account.
 - You can review, edit, or delete any booking or trip in the app at any time.
 - You can delete your account and all your data at any time (see above).
 - You can also revoke Landed's access to your Google account directly from your [Google Account permissions page](https://myaccount.google.com/permissions).